ese5180/fp-f24-report-website-t04-safescan/README.md

 ## Product Function and Components

+The key functions of this project are:
+1) Touch screen with start and stop buttons to start and stop counting surgical objects.
+Displayed a timer that represented how much time has passed since the start of the counting session.
+Displayed object count.
+2) Implemented MQTT communication to display object status (accounted for or not) and their respective scanned timestamps using _____.
+3) RFID readers can read one RFID tag each.
+We supported up to three RFID readers at a time.
+4) When user tries to end surgery without all objects being accounted for, a buzzer will sound until all objects are accounted for.

 ## Power & Cost Budgeting

+[TO DO - POWER BUDGETING]

+The parts we used are listed below:
+- Adafruit 2.8" TFT Touch Shield for Arduino with Resistive Touch Screen v2 - STEMMA QT / Qwiic ($30)
+- Nordic Semiconductor NRF7002-DK WiFi Development Tools ($60)
+- Adafruit 13.56MHz RFID/NFC tag assortment - Classic 1K ($10)
+- Adafruit PN532 NFC/RFID controller breakout board - v1.6 ($40)

 # Parts of the project that were a success

+- Touch screen was easy to implement with the LVGL library

 # Parts of the project that didn't go well

+- We wanted to use AWS to implement inventory management and analytics with our product, but had a lot of difficulty doing this because our dev board is not supported by AWS.
+- Because of time constraints, we weren't able to integrate all of our functionality.

 # What we would do differently